 Thompson makes a strong argument for why this is problematic.
 The reasons he gives are many, but one in particular stood out.
 The core of the problem is that, in thinking of themselves as separate from the rest of the country, Southerners act as if they aren’t part of America’s shared societal enterprise.
 Instead, they act like competitors looking out for their own interests and no one else’s.

-The economic role the South plays isn’t dissmilar from that of Mexico and China, countries that aren’t known for having well functining democratic political systems.
+The economic role the South plays isn’t dissimilar from that of Mexico and China, countries that aren’t known for having well functioning democratic political systems.
 They don’t protect workers’ rights or the environment.
 They leave their population poor and under-educated.
 And they disenfranchise their citizenry.

 On top of that, their luring corporations to move to the South has caused people to move to the South looking for the jobs taken away from them.
 This increased population is giving the South increased representation in Washington and hence increased political power.